 A surgeon's knot begins in the same manner as a square knot.

-Wrap the strand in your left hand over the strand in your right hand.
-Pass the strand in your left hand beneath the strand in your right hand and bring it back up.
+Wrap the cord in your left hand over the cord in your right hand.
+Pass the cord in your left hand beneath the cord in your right hand and bring it back up.
 Repeat this process a second time so you have wrapped over the cord twice.

 To continue making the knot, pass the strand in your left hand over the strand in your right hand.